 DIY and Builders Heat Guns

 In addition to special heat guns, other heat sources can be used successfully.
 These include stripping guns and heat guns used for DIY projects.
-These typically reach higher temperatures than the craft versions and, as such, should be used at lower settings and held further away from the work to avoid scorching.
+These typically reach higher temperatures than the craft versions and, as such, should be used at lower settings and held farther away from the work to avoid scorching.
 Be very careful to check the heat settings and make sure that you do not use a builder's heat gun which reaches too high a heat.

 Other Heat Sources